Mo - Do: 8 - 16 Uhr

 - Actors and Institutions in Historical and Contemporary Perspective

 - Political Cultures and the Public Sphere: Past and Present

-- Global and Translational Processes: Past and Present
+- Global and Transnational Processes: Past and Present

 - Democracies in Comparative Perspective

 - Thematic Module Abroad (Partner University)